abdullahkhalids/stac/api_reference.md

     generators_x : numpy.array
     generators_z : numpy.array
-        Pass two matrices of the same shape, that describe the X part and the Z art of the code.
+        Pass two matrices of the same shape, that describe the X part and the Z part of the code.
 ```

 <a id="stac.code.Code.__repr__"></a>